![]() |

 In his paper, Schorer explores several possible approaches to a simple proof.

-628kb PDF file (61 pages), click here:
+To download a copy as a 697kb PDF file (65 pages), click here:

-Note: This download takes an average of about 3:20 over dial-up connections.
+Note: This download takes an average of about 3:00 over dial-up connections.

 The point of departure of Peter Schorer's paper, "Occam's Razor and Program Proof By Test," is the following question: suppose we have two computer programs, one long and one short (where "long" and "short" refer to the number of instructions in each program), and both programs test correct for some finite number of inputs.
 Which program is more likely to be correct for all inputs (where "all" means an infinite number)?